EdwardBock/wordpress-plugin-starterkit/README.md

 cd ..

 # Startup the wordpress docker environment.
-docker compose up -d
+npm run wp-env start

 # If you need transpiled TypeScript or JavaScript files.
 pnpm install
 pnpm build
 ```

-Goto [localhost:8080](http://localhost:8080/), install WordPress, activate
-the plugin and start modifying the code in the `plugin` directory.
+Goto [localhost:8888](http://localhost:8888/) and start modifying the code in the `plugin` directory.

 Use the pack.sh script to pack a production ready version of the plugin into a zip file.